waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game & Battle Mechanics
-- **Defeated Trainers:** Act as impassable obstacles.
+- Defeated Trainers are impassable obstacles.
-- **Confusion:** Wears off after battle.
+- Confusion wears off after battle.
-- **Move Selection:** The in-battle move list is a vertical menu navigated with **Up/Down ONLY**.
+- In-battle move list is a vertical menu (Up/Down only).

 # Battle Notes
 - Grass is 4x effective vs. Rock/Ground (Geodude).
+- SPARKY's THUNDERSHOCK is out of PP.

 # Agent & Tool Notes
-- **world_knowledge_manager_agent:** Agent has been updated to correctly add nodes after a map transition.
-It does not add edges, which must be done manually after the node IDs are generated.
+- **world_knowledge_manager_agent:** Unreliable.
+Redefined to ONLY add the source node.
+Destination node and edge must be added manually.
-- **geodude_battle_agent:** Fully reliable for Geodude/Sandshrew encounters.
+- **geodude_battle_agent:** Reliable for Geodude/Sandshrew encounters.
-- **battle_escape_agent:** Works perfectly.
-Use to flee non-essential wild battles.
+- **battle_escape_agent:** Reliable for fleeing.
-- **dungeon_pathfinder_agent:** **UNRELIABLE** on complex maps like Mt.
-Moon B2F.
-It has provided multiple incorrect paths.
-Do not use on this map.
+- **dungeon_pathfinder_agent:** Unreliable on complex maps (Mt.
+Moon B2F), but may work on simpler ones (Mt.
+Moon B1F).

 # Mt.
 Moon Navigation
-- **Goal:** Find the Super Nerd with the fossils to exit to Route 4.
+- **Goal:** Find Super Nerd with fossils to exit to Route 4.
-- The path forward is on the main ground level, not the isolated side platforms.
+- The western ladder system on 1F leads to a large, looping dead-end area.
+The main path is in the eastern section of the cave.

 # Strategic Principles
-- **Principle 1: Don't Trust Faulty Tools.** If an agent or tool repeatedly fails, abandon it and switch to a manual, systematic approach.
-- **Principle 2: Explore Systematically.** Clear main paths before exploring side areas.
+- Adapt quickly; don't repeat failed actions or trust faulty tools.
+- Explore systematically.
 The simplest path is often correct.
-- **Principle 3: Adapt Quickly.** Do not fixate on incorrect hypotheses or repeat failed actions.

-# PP Management
-- SPARKY is out of THUNDERSHOCK PP. Must use THUNDERPUNCH in battle.